khushimadan/Zero-Trust-Password/README.md

 To run this Flask application locally, follow these steps:

-1. Clone the repository:git clone https://github.com/khushimadan/ZeroTrustPassword.git
+1. Clone the repository : git clone https://github.com/khushimadan/ZeroTrustPassword.git

-2. Change into the project directory:cd ZeroTrustPassword
+2. Change into the project directory : cd ZeroTrustPassword

-3. Install the required dependencies: pip install -r Requirements.txt
+3. Install the required dependencies : pip install -r Requirements.txt

-4. Set up the MySQL database.
-Ensure you have a MySQL server running and update the db_config dictionary in the App.py file with your database credentials
+4. Set up the MySQL database : Ensure you have a MySQL server running and update the db_config dictionary in the App.py file with your database credentials

-5. Run the Flask application: python App.py
+5. Run the Flask application : python App.py

 # Usage